Catalog > NOAA GEFS > NOAA GEFS analysis

 Time resolution 3.0 hours

 The Global Ensemble Forecast System (GEFS) is a National Oceanic and Atmospheric Administration (NOAA) National Centers for Environmental Prediction (NCEP) weather forecast model.
+GEFS creates 31 separate forecasts (ensemble members) to describe the range of forecast uncertainty.

 This analysis dataset is an archive of the model's best estimate of past weather.
 It is created by concatenating the first few hours of each historical forecast to provide a dataset with dimensions time, latitude, and longitude.